5 Rules for an Emergency Fund That Will See You Through (Almost) Anything

 For years now, the most common goal for a fully funded emergency fund is to tuck away the equivalent of three to six months of your expenses into savings, and Anastasio says this is still the case.

 “It has been the default guidance for many years, and I think it remains appropriate for the majority of the population,” she says.
-“The two factors that I always encourage people to consider when they’re trying to figure out what’s right for them are how they define an emergency and if they have personal circumstances that might make something like 8-12 months more appropriate.”
+“The two factors that I always encourage people to consider when they’re trying to figure out what’s right for them are how they define an emergency and if they have personal circumstances that might make something like eight to 12 months more appropriate.”

 This is where the context of your financial situation is so important: Most people can get away with just three to six months’ worth of their expenses (rent or mortgage, car payments, bills, groceries, etc.) in savings, but someone who is the sole provider for his or her family, self-employed, or has a chronic medical condition may be better off with a larger emergency fund.